tinygiant98/darksun-sot/docs/scriptersmanual.md

 #### Math Functions

 [`util_i_math`](../framework/src/utils/util_i_math) provides access to some useful basic math functions such as mod, min, max, clamps, etc.  None of these require detailed explanation.
-These functions are currently only consumed by `util_i_color`, but you can use them anywhere they're appear useful.
+These functions are currently only consumed by `util_i_color`, but you can use them anywhere they appear useful.
 Open up the file and take a look at what's available.

 #### List Functions

-The framework provides access to two types of lists:  comma separated values (CSVs) and array-like lists (varlists).
-There is not extensive documentation here because the author has provided his own [list documentation](../framework/docs/lists.md).
-In addition to the functions and ideas found there, there is another script file called `util_i_lists` which contains functions to swap from one list type to the other.
+The framework provides access to two types of lists:  comma separated values (CSVs) and psuedo-arrays (varlists).
 These lists are extensively used throughout the module.

 An example of the power of these lists is the way in which languages are added into the DMFI language system.
 When initiated, the language system searches for all items in a CSV, which are references to game objects (items) that contain the appropriate variables to allow language translation.
 As each object is found, it is added to an object varlist on the DMFI data point.
 Simultaneously, a CSV is created with the names of each of the languages.
 This allows a quick way to create an index of languages.
 The CSV is searched by language name to determine its index, then the object list is refernced by index to get the required object and its variables.
 In this way, new languages can be added to the module without any scripting at all.
 A new language initializer item simply needs to be created with the appropriate variables and the expected tag.

 #### Datapoint Functions

-Much like the list functions above, the author has provided his own [datapoint documentation](../framework/docs/datapoints.md).
 Datapoints are used extensively by the framework as well os other module systems, such as DMFI, travel area encounters, etc.  Using datapoints allows us to provide module-wide access to various variables without overloading the module object.

 #### Debugging Functions

-The author has provided his own [debugging documentation](../framework/docs/debugging.md).
-In addition to debugging functions, we also have a system for module-wide communications and logging, located in `dsutil_i_comms`.
+The debugging and messaging system is extensive and customizable.
+Debug message levels can be changed per object indepedently from the module setting.
+This allows the production module to have a higher setting, thus reducing messaging, while allowing specific objects to maintain lower settings, allowing maintainers to view debug messages during development.

 #### Coloring Functions